-1. Homework: The purpose of homework is to provide the student with sufficient practice to master all topics studied in class and to do well on tests.
-Homework is done online at www.masteringphysics.com.
+Homework: The purpose of homework is to provide the student with sufficient practice to master all topics studied in class and to do well on tests.
+Homework is done online at MasteringPhysics.com.
+Course ID: MPCOZZANI78342.

-Course ID: MPCOZZANI26668.
 Please refer to webpage for deadline.
+Also, check Canvas for additional information and flyers.